, ,

 • ~/Library/Application Support/Steam/steamapps/common/Stardew Valley/Contents/MacOS/Mods for Steam installs.

-The directions included links and SDV wiki’s directions are pretty close to being idiot proof.
+The directions included links to references and SDV wiki’s directions are pretty close to being idiot proof.
 Link: https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Mac_Pictorial_Guide#Install_SMAPI

 2. Set up your C# dev tools on Mac